F3

 • Visual inspection: Look for oil stains on refrigerant lines, coil joints, and service valves, which indicate leaks.

-• Check airflow: Ensure indoor filter and coil are clean and blower is operating correctly; poor airflow can cause low suction pressure.
+• Check airflow: Ensure the indoor filter and coil are clean and the blower is operating correctly; poor airflow can cause low suction pressure.

 • Inspect low-pressure switch: Locate the switch on the suction line.
 Check wiring and continuity.
 If the system is off and equalized but the switch remains open, replace it.